diagram-codesprint/render-line-charts-braille-display/README.md

 npx serve src
 ```
 will make the project available on localhost (port 5000).
 A browser can then connect to it and access `src/test.html`.

+# Implementation Note
+The Unicode block for braille (0x2800-0x28ff) is used to specify the braille cells directly.
+In general, screen readers write the corresponding braille cells directly to the display, without further translation, as desired.
+In some cases (for example, certain versions of VoiceOver for Mac), it may be necessary to turn off Grade II translation to achieve the desired effect.